pepstock-org/Charba/README.md

   * reduce visibility of the classes of injectable resources provided out-of-the-box.
   * use `Chart.helpers.toFont` method of CHART.JS to normalize the font object and to get the CSS string.
   * add additional checks about the consistency of datasets types and amount added to a chart.
+  * add additional checks about the consistency of axes types and amount added to a chart.

 License
 -------